 A first proposal to use an RFQ to improve the axial injection system of a compact cyclotron was made by Hamm [10].
 To inject in a Separated Sector Cyclotron, the RFQ has to provide a bunched beam at a well defined injection energy given by the inner radius of the SSC.
-The operating frequency of the RFQ must be synchronized with the cyclotron frequency, which for RFQs normally means a fixed output energy per nucleon.
-This would be a possible solution for fixed energy cyclotrons.
+The operating frequency of the RFQ must be synchronised with the cyclotron frequency, which for RFQs normally means a fixed output energy per nucleon, which would match to fixed energy cyclotrons.
 To keep the energy variability of the cyclotron it's necessary to have an injector which has also a variable energy and frequency.
 VE-RFQs have a fixed ratio of output to input energy given by the length of the first and last modulation cell.
 This is similar to the energy gain factor of a SS-Cyclotron which makes them well suited as injectors [11].

-To cover the energy range of 1.5-6 MeV/u the injection energy of the ISL must be between E{in} =90 and E{in} =360 keV/u, at cyclotron frequencies of 10 to 20 MHz.
+To cover the energy range of 1.5-6 MeV/u the injection energy E{in} of the ISL must be between $E{in}=90 \text{ keV/u}$ and $E{in}=360 \text{ keV/u}$, at cyclotron frequencies of 10 to 20 MHz.